Loneliness at Christmas

 Here are some healthy ways to address loneliness without relying on social interactions:

-Self-discovery: pursuing hobbies that used to bring us fulfilment earlier in life, and discovering new interests can dramatically improve one’s mood, uncover hidden talents, and bring meaning to and improve one’s quality of life.
+Self-discovery: pursuing hobbies that used to bring you fulfilment earlier in life, and discovering new interests can dramatically improve your mood, uncover hidden talents, bring meaning and improve your quality of life dramatically in a short period of time.

 A good therapist or a counsellor would be able to uncover patterns in your thinking, help you understand your feelings, and change course towards where you want to be going.